 How to Stop Worrying About Finances in Three Easy Steps

-If you are constantly worried about money, chances are, you aren’t making the best decisions when it comes to money management.
+If you are constantly worried about your budget, paying bills, or buying groceries, then perhaps you aren’t making the best decisions when it comes to money management.

-Recently, I had a discussion with someone about how his coworkers and supervisors were making businesses decisions based on fear.
+Recently, I had a discussion with someone about how his coworkers and supervisors were making business decisions based on fear.
 They were not looking ahead and making long-term plans.
-Instead, they were constantly in a flight-or-fight mode, simply dealing with one disaster, then the next.
+Instead, they were constantly in a flight-or-fight mode, simply dealing with one disaster after another.

-As I thought more about this conversation, it reminded me of people who handle their personal finances in a similar manner.
-They are operating from a place of fear, which affects how they daily decisions about their money, and preventing them from making wise long-term decisions and goals.
-Here’s how to stop worrying about money in three easy steps.
+As I thought more about this conversation, it reminded me of people who handle their personal finances in a similar crazed manner.
+They are operating from a place of fear, which affects their daily decisions about their money and prevents them from making wise long-term decisions and goals.

 Do You Operate From a Place of Fear?